 Ewing sarcoma is a rare type of cancer.
 It’s most common in children and teens between

-that’s connected to the bone.
+connected to the bone.
 This may include tendons, ligaments, cartilage, or muscles.

 Ewing sarcoma most often grows in:

 Soft tissue of the torso, arms, and legs

-What causes Ewing sarcoma in a child?The exact cause of Ewing sarcoma is not known.
-The cancer may be caused by changes
+The exact cause of Ewing sarcoma isn't known.
+The cancer is caused by changes in the

 What are the symptoms of Ewing sarcoma in a child?

-Symptoms can occur a bit differently in each child.
+Symptoms can vary in each child.
 They can include:

 Pain around the site of the tumor that may come and go, but gets worse over time and

 Swelling around the site of the tumor

 A lump (mass)